Wright wins 17th; Riley, Acuña homer as Braves edge Rockies - WHIZ News

 A.J.
 Minter faced the minimum for Atlanta in the eighth, and Kenley Jansen earned his 30th save in 35 chances after facing five batters in a shaky ninth.

 Riley’s 32nd homer, an opposite-field, two-run shot to right-center off Ryan Feltner (2-6), put the Braves up 2-0 in the first.
-Those were all the runs Wright would need, but Acuña nevertheless added some insurance with his 11th long ball, an estimated 444-foot blast to center off Feltner that left his bat at 111 mph and made it 3-0 in the fifth.
+Acuña made it 3-0 with his 11th long ball, an estimated 444-foot blast to center off Feltner that left his bat at 111 mph.

+“It always feels good to be on the field and it feels good to produce and whenever you can put on a show for the fans, that’s great because you know they deserve it,” Acuña said through a translator.

 Michael Toglia hit his first career homer, a two-run shot, to make it 3-2 in the ninth off Jansen.